By using this site, you agree to the Privacy Policy and Terms of Use.

 Do you think people, or society, might be more in need of a balm now than before?

 We turn to poetry at times of stress, and we are presently in times of stress.
-I think most of us would say that whichever side of the political line they find themselves.
+I think most of us would say that whichever side of the political line we find ourselves.
 There’s so much toxicity in the world coming from everywhere.
 Poetry is like taking a holiday.
 Taking a break, but still being yourself and still being present in the world.
 It’s not escapism.
 We need it like a breath of fresh air.

 I was invited to speak at Princeton by the head of the Faculty of Diversity and Inclusion in January of this year.
 That feels like a lifetime ago.